 As well as the careers programme, Regent High School develops students’ awareness of careers throughout the curriculum.
 Speakers from different sectors regularly come into lessons and assemblies to speak about careers.

 Students in Year 12 have the opportunity to take part in a work experience placement.
 The main focus of this is for students to develop their employability skills and consider the importance of communication and team work while in the work place.
 Students are encouraged to find their own placement in an area of work that interests them; alternatively, they are able to choose from a database of employers provided to them.

 The Careers Library is situated in the Library and comprises books, magazines and leaflets that are available for reference.
 Students can also access a range of online careers resources including Kudos Inspire U-Explore and Careers4u TV.

 Regent High School also has an independent Careers Adviser, Mr C Luard, who works in school on Tuesdays, Wednesdays and Thursdays.
 Mr Luard is able to help and advise students on:

 - Getting involved in activities outside of school such as youth clubs, drama or sports opportunities

 - Student finance

 The Careers Office can also be found in the library.
-The Careers Adviser holds a drop-in session on Tuesdays where you can pop in without an appointment.
+The Careers Adviser holds regular drop-in sessions where you can pop in without an appointment.

 One of the most important things for students and their parents/carers to understand is the routes of progression for young people today.
-This can often be very confusing; however, the diagram below illustrates the routes available to students Entry Level to higher education qualifications.
+This can often be very confusing, however, the diagram below illustrates the routes available to students from Entry Level to higher education qualifications.

 If you require any further help, advice or information please contact us at the school.